Asymptotics of Redistricting the $n\times n$ Grid: Conclusion.

-\item Can our compactness results be extended to other compactness scores, like the spanning tree score of \cite{duchin2023discrete}?
+\item Can the compactness results be extended to other compactness scores, such as the spanning tree score of \cite{duchin2023discrete}?

-\item What can we say for more general dual graphs $G$, like subsets of the grid, non-square grids, or subsets of the triangular lattice\footnote{The triangular lattice has also been proposed as a good abstraction of real world dual graphs, since these graphs frequently have many triangles.}?
-We expect that in all scenarios, the number of partitions should be exponential in the size of the graph, with the same proof techniques going through. \end{enumerate}
+\item What can be said for more general dual graphs $G$, like subsets of the grid, non-square grids, or subsets of the triangular lattice?\footnote{The triangular lattice has also been proposed as a good abstraction of real world dual graphs, since these graphs frequently have many triangles.} We expect that in all scenarios, the number of partitions should be exponential in the size of the graph, with the same proof techniques going through. \end{enumerate}

-\section{Acknowledgments}
+\section{Acknowledgments.}

-The authors would like to thank Moon Duchin and Carlos Mart\'inez for helpful conversations.
+The first author would like to thank Moon Duchin and the second author for co-advising him.
+The authors would like to thank Moon Duchin, Carlos Mart\'inez, Dustin Mixon, Jamie Tucker-Foltz, the Editorial Board, and the two anonymous reviewers for helpful conversations and suggestions that improved the quality of this paper.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 and by the Alfred P. Sloan Foundation under grant G-2021-16778, while the first author was in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Fall 2023 semester.
 The authors gratefully acknowledge NSF-DMS \#1547357 and \#2005630.

+\begin{biog} \item[Christopher Donnay] Chris(topher) Donnay is a PhD candidate in mathematics at \emph{The} Ohio State University.
+His interests are in stochastic topology, redistricting, and computational social choice.
+As a former high school math and computer science teacher, Chris is also passionate about pedagogy and science communication. \begin{affil} Department of Mathematics, The Ohio State University\\ donnay.1@osu.edu \end{affil} \end{biog}

+\begin{biog} \item[Matthew Kahle] Matthew Kahle has been faculty at \emph{The} Ohio State University since 2011.
+His mathematical interests include various interactions of topology and geometry with combinatorics, probability, and statistical physics.
+Outside of mathematics, he enjoys spending time with his family, cooking, and bicycle commuting.